AbhijithGanesh/Killercoda-scenarios/working-with-cloudnative-pg/step-one/working.md

 The github link for the manifest is added [here](raw.githubusercontent.com/cloudnative-pg/cloudnative-pg/release-1.16/releases/cnpg-1.16.0.yaml)

+To install the manifest , you can run the following command

+`kubectl apply -f <link>`

 ### Helm Chart

 You can run the following commands to install the helm chart